codenvibes/CS/ANONYMITY_&_PRIVACY/ANONYMITY MASTERY ROADMAP.md

 ---

-## LEVEL 5: Expert OpSec & Real-World Anonymity
+## Level 5: Expert OpSec & Real-World Anonymity

 **Goal**: Master anonymity in real life and online.
 Be untraceable unless you _choose_ not to be.